david-v/plaza-mayor/README.md

 *22 Feb*

 Python script to scrape Wikipedia for data about all towns and regions in Spain.
 Connect it to MySQL, compared data with the official source from INE (Instituto Nacional de Estadistica) website.

+*23 Feb*

+All 3 adapters for the model repositories up and running.
+Hibernate is actually pretty nice, comparing the code written for 'SpringDataJpa', 'Jpa' and 'Jdbc' I can see why someone would want to use it.
+It feels sooo much like Doctrine.

+Also, just noticed that my town *Segura de los Baños* happened to be n.
+6666 of all towns in Spain scraped with my Python script.
+HOW COOL IS THAT.